 Rate Lock Advisory

-Friday’s bond market has opened in positive territory, recovering some of yesterday’s post-GDP losses.
-Stocks are following suit with the Dow up 192 points and the Nasdaq up 277 points.
-The bond market is currently up 13/32 (4.64%), which should improve this morning’s mortgage rates by approximately .375 of a discount point.
+Tuesday’s bond market has opened in positive territory even though there is little to drive trading this morning.
+Stocks are fairly calm with the Dow up 15 points and the Nasdaq up 47 points.
+The bond market is currently up 7/32 (4.44%), which should improve this morning’s mortgage rates by approximately .125 of a discount point.

 Bonds